How to Plan a Slower Hike

 Investigator Trail, Australian Alps Walking Trail – self-placed drops.

 Can you purchase meals along the way?
 Buying food enroute is great if you can afford it.
 We planned our hikes in the Central Highlands of Iceland to take advantage of a couple of cafes.
 We didn’t have to, but we could lighten our packs (always welcome), enjoy some local produce and culinary culture, and contribute to the local economy.
-We figure if you want basic infrastructure around to support you, then you need to support it!
+If you want basic infrastructure around to support you, then you need to support it!

 Map Routes of Interest

 I use open source QGIS package to fine tune distance and elevation gain calculations if we are visiting areas not already well documented.
 But you can use any other spatial software, even Google Earth.
 Or, if you prefer, just stick with hard copy maps; make a few photocopies so you can write or draw routes on them.
-But be aware though that information on hard copy maps is not being updated as regularly as it once was (ie before digital mapping products became widely available) and so some of the finer details on the maps might be outdated.
+But be aware that information on hard copy maps is not being updated as regularly as it once was (ie before digital mapping products became widely available) and so some of the finer details on the maps might be outdated.

 For well-known hikes (eg Overland Track, Bibbulmun Track, Wilderness Trail, Larapinta Trail), main track location and distances between camp sites or huts is published and readily available online.
 Similarly, in National Parks, park brochures provide information on trail routes and distances in popular walking areas.
 You can also try local hiking groups as they are normally helpful and informative.